Fried Shark Recipe with Tasty Caribbean Flavors

 fry the shark pieces

-Step 6: Remove from the oil and set on thick napkins to soak up the excess oil.
-Serve hot.
+Remove from the oil and set on thick napkins to soak up the excess oil.
+Serve hot with your favorite sauces and sides.

-These shark pieces were small, so you can serve them with fries and other fried treats.
+These shark pieces were small, so you can serve them with fries and other fried treats like chicken or shrimp wontons.

 For larger pieces and fillets, serve the fried shark with fry bake, lettuce, tomatoes, and pineapple chow.
 Chadon beni sauce, garlic sauce and mango chutney are great condiments that go so well with bake and shark.